 It’s certainly not the ultimate solution, even in the multi-effects arena, but if you’re just looking to fiddle around with different sounds, the DigiTech will be a nice addition to your pedal collection.

 The Zoom G1on is a lot like one of my favorite pedals, the G3X (except much more compact), and features 75 effects, 14 amp models, and 100 effects.

-With these built-in features, you can’t go wrong, especially since it’s only $49.99.
+With these built-in features, you can’t go wrong, especially since it’s less than $50.

 In the world of low-cost mutli-effects pedals, I can’t think of a better brand name than the Japanese company, Zoom.